Former visiting scholars and student researchers

 Sarah holds an MA in Global Refugee Studies from AAU, for which she conducted ethnographic fieldwork in the Sahrawi refugee camps in Tindouf, Algeria.
 She has extensive work experience in the humanitarian, development and human rights sectors in Denmark and the Middle East.
 She spent a year and a half working in the occupied Palestinian territory and has worked with asylum seekers and refugees for over a decade.

-Tamar Todria holds MA degree in European Studies, currently she is a PhD candidate in European Studies at Institute for European Studies, Ivane Javakhishvili Tbilisi State University.
-Her thesis is on assessing how asylum seekers are treated in Southern European Countries, how migration policy effects them directly.
-As a case study is used example of Mediterranean basin.
-She has got Erasmus + Jean Monnet MEDiterranean border crises and European External Action EUMedEA grant and she has conducted field visit in Sicily.
+Tamar Todria holds an MA degree in European Studies, currently, she is a PhD candidate in European Studies at the Institute for European Studies, Ivane Javakhishvili Tbilisi State University.
+Her thesis is on assessing how asylum seekers are treated in Southern European Countries, and how migration policy affects them directly.
+A case study is used example of the Mediterranean basin.
+She has got Erasmus+ Jean Monnet Mediterranean border crises and European External Action EUMedEA grant and she has conducted a field visit in Sicily.

-She joins AMIS as a visiting scholar in May 2022.
+She joined AMIS as a visiting scholar in May 2022.

-Aim of the research stay will be to get acquainted with and investigate recent developments in Danish Asylum System to draw comparison with the similar policy in the Mediterranean context.
+The aim of the research stay will be to get acquainted with and investigate recent developments in the Danish Asylum System to draw a comparison with a similar policy in the Mediterranean context.

-Tamar is a member of Research Editorial Committee of EuropeNow published by Council for Europena Studies (CES) at Columbia university and is a member of IMISCOE PhD Board Network.
+Tamar is a member of the Research Editorial Committee of EuropeNow published by the Council for European Studies (CES) at Columbia University and is a member of the IMISCOE PhD Board Network.

 Valentine Ibeka joins AMIS as a guest PhD researcher from the School of Environment – University of Auckland, New Zealand.
 He has two bachelor’s degrees – the first, in Philosophy and the second, in Religion and Cultural Studies.
 He later obtained an MA in Philosophy from the University of Copenhagen and an MSc in International Development Management from the University of Nottingham.
 His current research attempts to explore the intersection between education, migration and development, by comparatively examining the post-study lives of educational and highly skilled migrants across two locations namely Denmark and New Zealand.